Brian and Ed Krassenstein

-Brian Krassenstein and Ed Krassenstein are twin brothers who are writers, entrepreneurs, and political commentators.
-They reside in Fort Myers, Florida, and graduated from Rutgers University in 2004 with degrees in economics.
+Brian Krassenstein and Edward Krassenstein are twin brothers who are writers, entrepreneurs, and political commentators.
 They gained fame during the first presidency of Donald Trump by frequently making anti-Trump replies to Trump's Twitter account.
 The Krassensteins were suspended from Twitter in 2019 for operating fake accounts.
 They denied these allegations.
 In December 2022, their accounts were reinstated.

 Early life

 The Krassensteins were born and raised in a Jewish household in Somers Point, New Jersey.
 They graduated from Mainland Regional High School in 2000.
 According to Brian, they launched their first business at the age of 15, selling baseball cards on the internet, before moving onto running Internet forums in the early 2000s.
-In college, they started a business running online communities addressing topics such as video games, automobiles, and investing.
+While attending Rutgers University, they started a business running online communities addressing topics such as video games, automobiles, and investing.
+They graduated from Rutgers University in 2004 with degrees in economics.